stuudmuffin/taylortrhodes.com/.feature/README.md

 }
 ```

-On the feature vm, the feature proxy should try to configure itself automatically as needed.
+On the feature vm, the feature proxy should try to configure itself automatically as needed via ci/cd.
+As long as the first proxy is pointing here correctly, the feature containers should load.